-The GED tests are taken at official ged test locations throughout the U.S. and Canada.
+The GED tests are taken at official GED test locations throughout the U.S. and Canada.
 Even though some companies claim to offer a GED online test, taking the GED test online is not possible.
-The GED exam is not given online, only at official GED test locations.
+The GED test is not given online, only at official GED test locations.
 So, all the claims of a GED online test are bogus.
 International testing is available through Pearson Vue, the official international GED test provider.

 How do the GED tests compare to high school studies?

 The GED test has gleaned the most essential knowledge and skills acquired during a high school education.
 The emphasis in the GED tests is not on memorization, but on the application of practical knowledge and critical-thinking skills in the context of given information.